weynandk/info_threefold/src/token/how_to_buy/tft_interstellar.md

 * Click through the 6 USPs of interstellar.exchange

-* Click Enter Account
+* Click Enter Account.

-For Interstellar all you need to do is set a password.
-As the wallet will be linked to your device instead of an email address.
+For Interstellar, all you need to do is set a password, as the wallet will be linked to your device instead of an email address.

 <img src=img/interstellar_enter_account.png width="900">